Unified Origin - DAI¶

 the same.

-In addition to splicing the media segments, if necessary, Origin will also signal the splice points in the Apple HLS and MPEG-DASH client manifests.
+In addition to splicing the media segments, if necessary, Origin will also signal the splice points in the HTTP Live Streaming playlists and MPEG-DASH client manifests.
 A third party service may then be used to insert a clip into the livestream at such a splice point to create an ad insertion or ad replacement workflow, for example.

 Unified Streaming products support the handling of: